adrianmikula/RobloxRealisticCat/docs/tasks/current_status.md

 - ✅ Fixed ToolManager to use proper promise handling for tool access
 - ✅ Fixed AnimationHandler and ActionHandler to use parent controller data
 - ✅ Fixed Get and Set components to use proper CatController references
+- ✅ Fixed TestCommands to use proper service method delegation instead of direct component access

 The system should now run without the previous "CatService is not a valid member" errors.
 The components now properly use the parent CatController's methods instead of trying to access CatService directly.